Mikesco3/zfs-snapatlas/README.md

 ZFS Snapshot Atlas analyzes your ZFS snapshots and groups them into manageable chunks, then calculates how much space each chunk is consuming.
 It provides two main modes:

-- **Gap Mode (default)**: Shows the reclaimable space *if you were to delete an entire chunk of snapshots* (i.e., the space that would be freed by removing all snapshots in that chunk).
+- **Chunk Mode (default)**: Shows the reclaimable space *if you were to delete an entire chunk of snapshots* (i.e., the space that would be freed by removing all snapshots in that chunk).
-  - *Note:* "Gap Mode" does **not** refer to the space between chunks, but rather the space that would be reclaimed by deleting the snapshots *within* each chunk.
+  - *Note:* "Chunk Mode" does **not** refer to the space between chunks, but rather the space that would be reclaimed by deleting the snapshots *within* each chunk.
-- **Till-Last Mode**: Shows reclaimable space from each chunk to the most recent snapshot
+- **To-Latest Mode**: Shows reclaimable space from each chunk to the most recent snapshot

 The script can also delete specific chunks or sub-chunks, making it easy to reclaim storage without losing all your snapshots.